-Nebraska lawmakers watch the final vote to advance and send LB 574 to Gov. Jim PIllen’s desk for approval on Friday, May 19, 2023, in Lincoln, Neb.
+Nebraska lawmakers of both parties watch the final vote to advance and send LB 574 to Gov. Jim PIllen’s desk for approval on Friday, May 19, 2023, and block the public view of State Sen. Julie Slama of Dunbar.
 (Zach Wendling/Nebraska Examiner)

 LINCOLN — Pleas, chants and tossed tampons and pads did not stop the Nebraska Legislature’s conservative majority from passing a bill Friday combining two proposals that several state senators said might not have been able to pass on their own.